lambbyrd/new-eddie-out/Readme.md

 ## Things to work on

   Here is a list of features I'm still working on:

+    Make this app fullstack with a react or angular frontend.

     Fully mobile responsive - I have a few screen sizes where the lightbox needs to scale according to screen size.